simulanics/XojoScript/README.md

 # XojoScript Bytecode Compiler and Virtual Machine 🚀

-Welcome to the **XojoScript Bytecode Compiler**!
-This project is a lightweight bytecode interpreter written in C++ that emulates XojoScript execution—including functions, classes, and more.
+Welcome to the **XojoScript Bytecode Compiler and Virtual Machine**!
+This project is a lightweight bytecode compiler and virtual machine written in C++ that handles XojoScript execution—including functions, classes, and more - entirely cross- platform.
 It compiles XojoScript into bytecode and executes it on a custom virtual machine. 🤯

 ## Features ✨